cloudnative-pg/cloudnative-pg/docs/src/faq.md

 The most sophisticated approach is to run PostgreSQL using an operator.
 An operator is an extension of the Kubernetes controller and defines how a complex application works in business continuity contexts.
-The operator pattern is currently state of the art in Kubernetes for this purpose.
+The operator pattern is currently state-of-the-art in Kubernetes for this purpose.
 An operator simulates the work of a human operator in an automated and programmatic way.

-Postgres is a complex application, and an operator not only needs to deploy a cluster (the first step), but also properly react after unexpected events.
+Postgres is a complex application, and an operator needs not only to deploy a cluster (the first step) but also properly react after unexpected events.
 The typical example is that of a failover.

 An operator relies on Kubernetes for capabilities like self-healing,